 That winemaking outfit is named, appropriately enough, Landmark Vineyards, and they make stunning pinot noirs and chardonnays from grapes sourced throughout the valley.
 The landscape is just as lovely, nestled at the base of the Mayacamas Mountains, and is prized as a picnic spot by locals.
 The area is just as ideal for paddling the Russian River, hiking nearby forests, and camping, too.

 Post up in a peaceful sanctuary amongst towering, ancient redwoods at Shelterwood, a fully-furnished glamping retreat.
 The tents are stocked with beds, rugs, lighting, and other creature comforts you won’t find at most campgrounds, as well as private decks, fire pits, grilling spaces, showers, and flush toilets.
 For just $215 a night, you get the perfect blend of Sonoma County luxury and the natural beauty that’s been drawing people to northern California for hundreds of years.
+Book Now

 The Eyrie Farm in Ramona, California